Livingstone College will require COVID-19 vaccinations this fall - Salisbury Post

 Rowan-Cabarrus Community college is not requiring on-campus students to be vaccinated, but is encouraging everyone on campus to consider it.

 Livingstone joins Duke University and Wake Forest University among colleges in North Carolina requiring students to be vaccinated.
-The University of North Carolina System is currently encouraging, not requiring, students to be vaccinated.
+The University of North Carolina system is currently encouraging, not requiring, students to be vaccinated.

 Alcorn buys Wells Fargo building, mulls options for its future